Updated December 2022

 Getting Started with a Fast-track Business Diploma

 What's your first step toward a career in management or entrepreneurship?
-Learn the fundamentals with a quality business diploma, and then get out there, and start earning real-world experience.
+Learn the fundamentals with a quality business diploma and then get out there and start earning real-world experience.

 College business programs are ideal because they focus on career-ready skills that will get you hired quickly.
-They are typically well under 2 years in length, and offer a solid grounding in all major areas of business administration and management.
+They are typically well under two years in length, and offer a solid grounding in all major areas of business administration and management.

 Good programs will also include a guaranteed internship, so you can gain professional experience before you even graduate—and connect with local employers.
 This is the fastest training option to begin your business career with a good set of skills under your belt.